Police detain Chinese activists ahead of newspaper protest

 In the protests last year outside the newspaper gates, some activists called for greater rights and democracy and lay wreaths of flowers in support of the journalists in a rare case of a politically charged street protest being tolerated by local authorities.

-Since then, the government has tightened control over the media, punishing bloggers for spreading rumors on popular microblogging services, while media outlets nationwide have come under greater state scrutiny, according to many Chinese journalists.
+Since then, the government has tightened control over the media, punishing bloggers for spreading rumours on popular microblogging services, while media outlets nationwide have come under greater state scrutiny, according to many Chinese journalists.
+(Additional reporting by Venus Wu.
+Editing by Dean Yates)